-The Authority recommends that Sequater upgrade its policies, procedures, and information systems for the budgeting, incurrence and management of operating costs in its irrigation sector.
-In particular, the gathering, recording, documentation and analysis of operating cost information relevant to Sequater's irrigation sector needs to be improved.
+The Authority recommended that Seqwater upgrade its policies, procedures, and information systems for the budgeting, incurrence and management of operating costs in its irrigation sector.
+In particular, the gathering, recording, documentation and analysis of operating cost information relevant to Seqwater's irrigation sector needs to be improved.

-The Authority also recommended that Sequater improve its consultation and communication processes with irrigation customers in relation to the forecasting and incurrence of operating costs.
+The Authority also recommended that Sequater improve its consultation and communication processes with irrigators in relation to the forecasting and incurrence of operating costs.

-In response to submissions, the Authority acknowledges that one of the objectives of this investigation is to establish, as far as practicable, the efficient cost base for pricing purposes.
+In response to submissions, the Authority acknowledged that one of the objectives of this investigation is to establish, as far as practicable, the efficient cost base for pricing purposes.
 The Authority's review appears in the following sections.